It took me years to be able to talk about money or even negotiate my salary.

 If you want to change your financial decisions, you have to change the way you think about money

-The root cause of our behaviour is our thoughts and underlying beliefs.
+The root cause of our behaviour is our thinking.

 If you believe that money is bad then you’ll spend your life avoiding it or running from it because that’s what we do when we think that something’s bad.